bitvijays/bitvijays.github.io/source/_posts/2014-10-07-linux-essentials.markdown

 -a, --text            : Process a binary file as if it were text; this is equivalent to the --binary-files=text option.
 {% endcodeblock %}
 </li>
 <li>We often do mistakes while updating using apt-get which just leaves us with command line access to the system (GUI messed up).
-Possibly we unintentionally removed some neccessary packages.
+Possibly we unintentionally removed some necessary packages.
 <br>
 <br>
 In this case, look for /var/log/apt/history.log, look for the time around which your system was broken.
 Copy the removed packages